 Here are five great options that cover a whole spectrum of what you might want for a fantastic first marathon experience.

-The Eugene Marathon on April 28 might be one of the more well known events in the area, but certainly deserves to be included in this roundup.
+The Eugene Marathon on April 30 might be one of the more well known events in the area, but certainly deserves to be included in this roundup.
 I had a personal best on the course a few years back, and can attest to the pancake flat course and awesome support all along the 26.2 miles.
 They provide plenty of pace groups you can tag along with to try to hit a time goal, but with all the participants you’ll also have no trouble making a friend to help push you through the distance.
 If you’ve never experienced a race with first-rate entertainment, miles of spectators lining the street and lots of finish line fanfare, Eugene will deliver.
 Because of the history of our sport in the town, there seems to be an added enthusiasm amongst the crowds, similar to Boston.
-Unfortunately, historic Hayward Field is under construction this year, but I’m sure the finish line at Autzen Stadium is just as exciting.
 Eugene also offers a half marathon, 5K and Kid’s Duck Dash which makes a great weekend for your whole family to participate in, if they want to be part of your inaugural marathon experience.
 There’s plenty of lodging near the start/finish and of course, no lack of great places to eat and drink before and after the race. (www.eugenemarathon.com)

-For another more intimate event, which might be less intimidating for some, Boise’s Famous Idaho Potato Marathon on May 18 is a fun looking pick!
-It’s flat, fast and a Boston Qualifier for you speedsters.
+For another more intimate event, which might be less intimidating for some, Boise’s Famous Idaho Potato Marathon on May 13 is a fun looking pick!
+It’s flat and fast for you speedsters.
 Put on by the local YMCA, the race entries hover around 200, which means you likely won’t get swallowed up in crowds of competitors or have trouble settling into your own pace.
 There are half marathon, 10K and 5K options as well, so bring family and friends who want to run something shorter.
 You can also register under their team option at a discounted rate if you can gather ten friends, coworkers or family members that will commit to training and running the event with you.
 Unique finish line treats include what else but a Famous Idaho Potato Bar to refuel.
 Yum! (www.ymcatvidaho.org)